anjalie

 • Be the Change: Making Healthcare Work for All

-AmeriCorps – Shelter Health Educator – 2025 In my undergraduate public health courses, we often discussed how the current U.S. healthcare system is not built to serve all individuals who need care equitably.
+In my undergraduate public health courses, we often discussed how the current U.S. healthcare system is not built to serve all individuals who need care equitably.
 I learned about the difficulties in navigating the system, complications with insurance, and lack of cultural competency.
-I saw various instances of…
+I saw various instances of this in my medical assistant positions while…

 Read more